Mobile App Setup

 Mobile App Fraud Prevention

-Keyri offers best in class mobile fingerprinting and device integrity verification, accessible in as little as one line of code.
+Keyri offers powerful mobile fingerprinting and device integrity verification, accessible in as little as one line of code.

 The SDK will: